kvdnberg/peerreview/README.md

 2. copy .env.example to .env and change the parameters for database etc.

 For Vagrant Box (Netwerven)
-3. in the repo dir, run: project --ip-address=192.168.10.2xx
+3. in the repo dir, run: project (see Netwerven/vagrant repo for more information)
 4. vagrant up
 5. vagrant ssh

 For Server as well as Vagrant box:
-6. adjust apache config (sites-enabled/000-default), replace /var/www/app with /var/www/public
+6. adjust apache config (sites-enabled/000-default for Vagrant), set docroot to /var/www/public and restart apache

-For Server:
 7. composer install